-Performance TV: Think of this as a new digital channel that can be added to your marketing mix, with both superior quality and reporting capabilities than video ads, displayed on any Connected TV or OTT device.
+Performance TV is a new digital channel that can be added to your marketing mix, with both superior quality and reporting capabilities than video ads, displayed on any Connected TV or OTT (Over-The-Top) device.

 - Curated, Premium TV Networks: We take brand safety seriously, and choose to only partner with the best networks to give your brand the limelight it deserves.
 Many other CTV competitors co-mingle their inventory with traditional video inventory to drive down the cost and garner more impressions for advertisers, which lacks both transparency and legitimacy.
 We only partner with broadcast quality, top-tier TV networks like CNN, Food Network, NBC, and ESPN, to name a few.
 Combined with the non-skippability feature, this packs a powerful punch.

 - Living Room Quality: Premium networks and premium ads go hand in hand, which is why our platform has been built to support high-resolution ad assets, either 15 or 30 seconds long.
 In short, the whole TV advertising experience is amplified and ensures your content performs optimally when viewed in your living room.